 Asymmetrical Ear Cans

-While the connecting audio cable cannot be unplugged from the unit, replacement is not hard as long as you have a screwdriver, cutters, and a soldering iron.
-New cables can be procured from numerous internet vendors.
+Now you cannot detach the coiled audio cable.
+But replacing it is not hard as long as you have a screwdriver, cutters, and a soldering iron.
+Buy new cables from many web vendors.

 Decent Sound Isolating

 The MDR7506 reduce surrounding noise adequately for moderately quiet environments, which is a useful feature of their closed-air design.
-A metal back plate boxes in the driver speaker in each earpiece, and this helps keep internally generated sound within, and external environmental noises without.
+A metal back plate boxes in the driver speaker in each earpiece.
+This helps keep program sound in, and outside noises out.

 Thus, there’s not much escaping audio from these.
 So, these are a good choice to listen to when you wish not to disturb people nearby.
 They pack down to a highly portable size, and are great on long bus or airplane trips.